 Attention Users: Read before you continue

 Governments and ISPs across the world monitor their users' online activities.
 If found streaming copyrighted content online, you could get into serious trouble.
 Currently, your IP is visible to everyone.
-I strongly recommend you to get a good VPN and hide your identity so that your movie viewing experience doesn’t take a bad turn.
+I strongly recommend you get a good VPN and hide your identity so that your streaming experience doesn’t take a bad turn.

 I use ExpressVPN which is the fastest and most secure VPN in the industry.
 It is very easy to install on any device including Amazon Fire TV Stick.
 Also, it comes with a 30-day money-back guarantee.
 If you don't like their service, you can always ask for a refund.
 ExpressVPN also has a special deal where you can get 3 months free and save 49% on annual plan.